Jayne Torvill

 Jayne Torvill, OBE (born 7 October 1957) is a British professional ice dancer and former competitor.
-With Christopher Dean, she won a gold medal at the 1984 Winter Olympics and a bronze medal at the 1994 Winter Olympics, becoming one of the oldest figure skating Olympic medalists.
+She and her partner Christopher Dean are considered amongst the greatest ice dancers of all time.
+The pair won a gold medal at the 1984 Winter Olympics, as well as a bronze medal at the 1994 Winter Olympics, becoming one of the oldest figure skating Olympic medalists.
+They were also four-time world and European champions and seven-time British champions.

 Early life

 Torvill was born in Clifton, Nottingham, England, and grew up in Nottingham.
 She attended Clifton Hall Girls' Grammar School and worked in the city as an insurance clerk at Norwich Union.